SalmonMode/pager/README.md

 Some tests were marked with `refined` while others were marked with `unrefined`.
-Those marked as `refined` were fairly lean and fairly strict with their pass conditions, even though they could probably be optimized much further.
+Those marked as `refined` were fairly lean and fairly strict with their pass conditions (and as a result, most fail), even though they could probably be optimized much further.
 But those marked as `unrefined` made excuses so they could pass and involved far more than they needed to to test the core behavior they were meant to (browsers are incredibly expensive).